Woman silhouette at sunset

 On learning that my why is systemic — and why that's both harder and easier than I expected

 After everything I laid out in the last post I expected to be confident in my decision.
 I thought that naming my why and all the details of it would feel like an exhale.
-It didn't quite work out that way.

 What I arrived at instead was something more complicated, and honestly more unsettling: the realization that my Big Why isn’t moral or some deep fundamental truth about who I am at my core.
 Instead, it’s systemic, and circumstantial, and situational.
 Which means it’s malleable.

-I am not choosing a child-free life because I believe motherhood is wrong, or because I have no capacity for that kind of love, or because children don't belong in my vision of a meaningful life.
-I'm choosing it because of the specific conditions under which motherhood currently exists.
+What I mean by that is I am not choosing a child-free life because I believe motherhood is wrong, or because I have no capacity for that kind of love, or because children don’t belong in my vision of a meaningful life.
+I’m choosing it because of the specific conditions under which motherhood currently exists.
 The standards are impossible, there is a structural absence of support, and the whole thing is set up to slowly hollow you out while calling it devotion.

-Which means that under different circumstances — a different system, a more supported environment, a world that was actually built to hold mothers without consuming them — I might choose differently.
-That realization sits uncomfortably with me still.
+Which means that under different circumstances such as a different system, in a more supported environment, in a world that was actually built to hold mothers without consuming them, I might choose differently.

-Because it means the door isn't fully closed and that my why has an asterisk.
-But here's the other side of it — the relief part.
-Finding out that my why is systemic also meant I wasn't broken.
+Finding out that my why is systemic also meant I wasn’t broken.
 It meant there was nothing fundamentally wrong with me for not wanting motherhood.
-It was a rational, researched, emotionally honest response to a system that is genuinely asking too much.
+It wasn’t some deep character flaw or a failure of love or an inability to imagine beyond myself.
+It was a rational, researched, emotionally honest response to a system that is genuinely asking too much; or maybe just more than I am willing to give.

-That realization was quieter than I expected.
-Not a revelation so much as a slow exhale.
-I'm not weird, cold, selfish, or missing something that everyone else has.
-I simply looked at what's being asked, I weighed it honestly against who I am and what I need to stay whole, and I said: I can't do motherhood like this.
+I’m not weird, cold, selfish, or missing something that everyone else has.
+I simply looked at what’s being asked, I weighed it honestly against who I am and what I need to stay whole, and I said: I can’t do motherhood like this.

-And if you're somewhere in the middle of holding the tension and sitting with the question, I hope something in this series offered you a little company.
+And if you’re somewhere in the middle of holding the tension and sitting with the question, I hope something in this series offered you a little company.
+It’s unlikely it offered answers, but I hope the reassurance that the complexity you’re feeling isn’t a sign that you’re doing it wrong, but simply that you’re doing it honestly and authentically.

 Woman resting